 The Owner is, by default, the creator of a discussion, with the same permissions as an Admin.
 However, Admins are not able to change the Owner’s role.
 There can only be one Owner in a discussion at any time.
 An Owner can choose another user to take over the ownership of a discussion if desired (see Transferring Ownership of a Discussion).

 Admins have permissions relating to the management of the discussion.
 Admins can modify the discussion settings, change the roles of other users, and invite new participants.
 They are able to accept suggested claims/comments, or send them back to the suggester for review.
-Admins can also change the discussion between single– and multi-thesis forms, change tags and the discussion cover image, and edit the background information.
+Admins can also change the discussion between single– and multi-thesis forms, change the discussion cover image, and edit the background information.

 Editors can create, edit, move, and delete all claims in a discussion, as well as mark claims for review.

 Writers have permission to create, move, edit or delete their own claims, as well as link claims in other locations in the discussion.
 Writers can comment on claims in the discussion, and message the discussion chat.

 If Suggesters want to add claims in a discussion, they need to suggest them (see Suggesting Claims) – their suggested claims are initially only visible to the Admins in a discussion and must be approved.
 A Suggester can also suggest a comment (see Suggesting Comments), and vote on claims (see About Voting) if voting is enabled.

 If a user in a discussion is also part of a team that has been invited to a discussion, the higher role will be applied.
 For example, if a user in a discussion has the Editor role, and a team they a are part of has the Writer role, they will have Editor permissions.